 - Gallstones: gallstones are also very painful with their pain being very similar to the cramps felt during a period or ovulation.

 - Ovarian cysts: Ovarian cysts are fluid-filled sacs which develop in either ovary or both.
 They are very common and quite a pain.

 - Urinary Tract Infection (UTI): these infections are caused by bacteria and may occur anywhere along the urinary tract with varying degrees of cramp-like pain.

-- Ectopic pregnancy: an ectopic pregnancy will occur when the fertilized egg does not travel all the way to the uterine wall before attaching itself on it.
-Rather, it attaches itself on the walls of the fallopian tube.
+- Ectopic pregnancy: an ectopic pregnancy will occur when the fertilized egg does not travel all the way to the uterine wall before attaching itself to it.
+Rather, it attaches itself to the walls of the fallopian tube.
 This pain will, however, only be felt when the pregnancy has advanced.

 - Fibromyalgia: this is a disease of a chronic or long-term nature which affects various parts of the body including the female reproductive system.